yutaro-shimizu/Conservatyion-GIS-Lab/README.md

 # Conservatyion-GIS-Lab

-This repository contains the copy of GEE script for GEDI forest metrics extraction, aggregation and visualization.
+This repository contains copies of the GEE script for GEDI forest metrics extraction, aggregation, and visualization.
+To run the code on GEE, please convert the PointCoordinates.xlsx to a CSV on your local machine and upload it as an asset.